oktaytuncay/Kubernetes/kubernetes.md

           restartPolicy: Never
 ```

-There are now 3 spec sections one for the cron-job, one for the job and one for the pod.
+There are now 3 spec sections one for the cron-job, one for the job, and one for the pod.
 Once the file is ready we can run the create command below to create a cron-job.

 ```bash
 % kubectl create -f cron-job-definition.yaml